microsoft/VoTT/README.md

-# CNTK Object Recognition Video Tagging Tool
+# CNTK Object Detection Video Tagging Tool

-This tool provides end to end support for generating datasets for and validating Object Recognition Models with CNTK.
+This tool provides end to end support for generating datasets for and validating Object Detection Models with CNTK.

 It supports the following scenarios: